Suppose you conduct a hypothesis test and your p-value is equal t... | Study Prep in Pearson+

 1

+Understand the meaning of the p-value: The p-value represents the probability of obtaining test results at least as extreme as the observed results, assuming the null hypothesis is true.

+Identify the significance level (\alpha): This is the threshold set before the test to decide whether to reject the null hypothesis.
+In this problem, \alpha = 0.05.

-Compare the p-value to the significance level: if \( p \leq \alpha \), reject the null hypothesis; if \( p > \alpha \), fail to reject the null hypothesis.
+Compare the p-value to the significance level: If the p-value is less than or equal to \alpha, it indicates that the observed data is unlikely under the null hypothesis.

+Make a decision based on the comparison: Since the p-value (0.02) is less than the significance level (0.05), you reject the null hypothesis.

-Since \( 0.13 > 0.05 \), you fail to reject the null hypothesis, meaning there is not enough evidence to support the alternative hypothesis.
+Interpret the conclusion: Rejecting the null hypothesis means there is sufficient evidence to support the alternative hypothesis at the 5% significance level.

-Conclude that the result is not statistically significant at the 0.05 level, so you do not have strong evidence against the null hypothesis.

 Watch next